yang0733/databricks-mcp-server/README.md

-# Databricks CLI MCP Server
+# Databricks MCP Server

-A production-ready MCP (Model Context Protocol) server providing **50 Databricks CLI tools** for AI agents like Cursor, Claude Desktop, and more.
+A production-ready MCP server that exposes 50+ Databricks workspace operations through the MCP for AI agents like Cursor, Claude Desktop, and more.

 ## 🚀 Quick Start (5 minutes)